Undergraduate studies in Sociology

 How does a student decide if sociology is the right major?

-Students should begin by asking themselves if they are interested in: different groups and how individuals and/or groups interact? learning about social problems/issues? developing social policies? helping people who are disadvantaged?
+Students should consider their interest in learning about different groups and how individuals and groups interact, learning about social problems/issues, developing social policies, and/or helping people who are disadvantaged.

-How do I become a sociology major or minor?
+How do I become a sociology major or minor - and be advised?

 What graduate degrees in sociology are available at the University of Louisville?